humpbackdev/humpback/README.md

 It's a reverse proxy usually used in production.
 It's bundled here for situations where you need to test with the varnish cache.
 In order to access the site through varnish, run `ahoy docker varnish-url` and open that url in your browser.

+## Mailhog

+To see the the mailhog UI, run `ahoy docker mailhog-url` and access that url from the browser.
+Your new messages will appear there.

 Have fun!